mr-wellick/react-d3-ggplot/README.md

         const { dimensions, data } = this.state;

         return(
+            // Wrap all react-d3-ggplot components in an svg
             <svg width={ dimensions.width } height={ dimensions.height }>
                 <XAxis
                     data={ data }             // Pass in the data first